 For many, the word “surveillance” is synonymous with “security.”
 While security is, or should be, the main idea, video surveillance can also be used for video analytics—allowing users to gain additional valuable insights from recorded data.

-According to Security Magazine, businesses have used video data to enhance store layout and improve foot traffic.
+According to Security Magazine, businesses have used video data to enhance store and workplace layout and improve foot traffic.
 Others have used their data to improve sales by adjusting business hours and optimizing staff scheduling.

 In any event, modern video surveillance isn’t just about increased security—it’s about improving all aspects of your business while protecting the people and goods inside of it from almost anywhere in the world.